 The pandemic has certainly affected students’ mental health in small, rural communities and intensified opioid addiction and other rural problems.
 But as Allen Pratt, executive director of the National Rural Education Association, points out, there’s a dearth of mental health counselors in many rural areas, leaving districts unable to hire as many of the specialists as they might like.

 A greater share of rural districts remained open during the 2020-21 school year than in other settings, and there's less support for going back to remote schooling in these communities, RAND Corporation researchers found.
 But getting students to school every day can be complicated by the long distances to school in some sparsely populated areas.
 Our analysis showed that rural districts are more likely to propose spending on transportation than education agencies elsewhere.
-About 37 percent of rural districts in the sample are earmarking ESSER III funds for transportation, compared to 21 percent in the suburbs, 27 percent in cities, and 33 percent in towns.
-The shortage of school bus drivers affecting schools across the country may lead to more spending in this category in the months ahead than is reflected in agencies’ current plans.
+About 33 percent of rural districts in the sample are earmarking ESSER III funds for transportation, compared to 20 percent in the suburbs, 26 percent in cities, and 29 percent in towns.
+The shortage of school bus drivers and increasing fuel costs affecting schools across the country may lead to more spending in this category in the months ahead than is reflected in agencies’ current plans.

 In one instance, Marietta Public Schools in Oklahoma, a remote rural district serving about 1,100 students, is planning to spend roughly 21 percent of its allotment on transportation-related items.
 This includes $540,000 to purchase additional buses and $25,000 to purchase a van to transport food to a new building for middle and high school students.
 The district also plans to spend an additional $140,000 on new camera systems for its buses.